DCC-EX/dcc-ex.github.io/docs/ex-rail/creating-elements.rst

 The valid parameters are:

 - **vpin** = The ID of the pin the servo is connected to, which would typically be the VPin ID of the PCA9685 controller board.
-- **position** = The angle to which the servo will move when the turnout is thrown (refer below for further detailed information).
+- **position** = The angle to which the servo will move when the turnout/point is thrown (refer below for further detailed information).
 - **profile** = There are five profiles to choose from that determine the speed at which a servo will move: Instant, Fast, Medium, Slow, and Bounce.
 - **duration** = The time (in milliseconds (ms)) for the servo to be actively rotating.